ruby-hyperloop/ruby-hyperloop.io/source/docs/operations/overview.html.md

 ### Accessing the Controller

-ServerOps the ability to receive the "controller" as a param.
+ServerOps has the ability to receive the "controller" as a param.
 This is handy for low-level stuff (like login) where you need access to the controller.
 There is a subclass of ServerOp called ControllerOp that simply declares this param and will delegate any controller methods to the controller param.
 So within a `ControllerOp` if you say `session` you will get the session object from the controller.

 Here is a sample of the SignIn operation using the Devise Gem: